Monthly Siren EAS Test, Nov. 1

-The monthly test of the Statewide Outdoor Warning Siren System, coordinated with the test of the Live Audio Broadcast segment of the Emergency Alert System, is scheduled for Thursday, Nov.
-1, 2018 at 11:45 a.m.
+The monthly test of the all-hazard Statewide Outdoor Warning Siren System, coordinated with the test of the Live Audio Broadcast segment of the Emergency Alert System, is scheduled for Monday, Nov.
+1, at 11:45 a.m.

 Emergency management and disaster preparedness information is located at the front section of telephone directories in all counties.
 The public may contact emergency management and county civil defense agencies to report siren operation issues: